 Weight Suppression and Negative Energy Balance

 We also know that weight suppression—defined in adults as the difference between a person’s current weight and their previous higher adult weight—predicts the continuation of eating disorder symptoms including binge eating.
-In children and adolescents, weight suppression would be defined as a negative deviation from one’s expected weight curve (more on growth curves below).
+In children and adolescents, weight suppression is a negative deviation from one’s expected weight curve (more on growth curves below).
 Therefore, at EDTLA we prioritize full weight restoration for all patients in all body sizes and with all eating disorders.
 Failing to fully restore a person to their recovery weight for body and brain could prevent them from a full recovery.

 A negative energy balance—taking in less energy than one’s body needs—may be a primary contributor to the development of an eating disorder in someone who has the innate susceptibility.
 Cindy Bulik, Ph.D. describes how a negative energy balance lowers anxiety for a person with this vulnerability, creating a trap.
 Restriction becomes seductive under these conditions.
 Couple this with the evidence that the weight loss leading to the development of anorexia nervosa could be unintentional—such as a side effect of an illness or an over-expenditure of energy for sports combined with undereating.
 Together these suggest the best defense against relapse is maintaining an adequate energy balance and a healthy weight where the brain is functioning well enough to not act on residual thoughts.